doksu/thirdman/README.md

 ##### New features

+Version 2.0.0 includes the following new features:

+- None

-The thirdman includes the following new features:
+Version 1.0.1 includes the following new features:

 - Added Third Man Alert Template for those without the Splunk app for Enterprise Security

 ##### Fixed issues

+Version 2.0.0 of the thirdman fixes the following issues:

+- metadata was problematic

 Version 1.0.0 of the thirdman fixes the following issues: